webfx-project/webfx-maven-plugin/README.md

 ```

 The failOnError XML element can be set true to fail the build if
-the return code from the CLI command is not 0, or set to false
+the return code from the export command is not 0, or set to false
 to continue building.

+Note: Configuration parameters can be omitted for Maven defaults
+and are illustrated above for completeness.

 ## License